 We think the risks of an economic slowdown or recession have increased, given the trade shock that we believe has affected consumer and business confidence.
 We think this is part of the reason smaller-cap companies have underperformed in the early days of the trade-related drawdown.
-However, we still believe there are very attractive opportunities in certain smaller-cap companies (typically ~\$50B and below in market cap) that we think are less affected by the trade conflict (i.e. domestically focused with U.S. supply chains) and have company-specific catalysts for improvement, even in a slowing economy.
-We continue to find many of our best investment opportunities among these smaller-cap companies, which is also a subset of the U.S. stock market where we think recessionary conditions are more "priced in".
+However, we still believe there are very attractive opportunities in certain smaller-cap companies that we think are less affected by the trade conflict (i.e. domestically focused with U.S. supply chains) and have company-specific catalysts for improvement, even in a slowing economy.
+In fact, we think that smaller-cap companies are the subset of the U.S. stock market where we think recessionary conditions are more "priced in", and small cap stocks would likely be the first to move higher if the market began looking for a recovery from an economic slowdown.